stelijahsoftware/marelias-notepad/README.md

 Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

 ### TODO:
+[h] 10.
+Fix theme when system dark more is enabled (some window colours are correct).
+[h] 20.
+Keep recently searched for items in search list [h] 30.
+Show total notes count (+ on folders?) after folder name (information already available when selecting multiple files)
-[h] - Rename note title from pressing `note title` on document edit screen.
+[h] 40. highlight recently opened folder (not just files) [h] 50.
+Rename note title from pressing `note title` on document edit screen.
-[h] - Show total notes count (+ on folders?) after folder name (information already available when selecting multiple files) [h] - When press back on note empty, ask to delete.
+[h] 60.
+When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?
-[h] - Keep recently searched for items in search list [h] - Fix theme when system dark more is enabled (some window colours are correct).
-[h] - highlight recently opened folder (not just files)

-[m] - share notes app

-[m] - Sorting: Add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0" (just like dolphin)
-[m] - Sorting: Ability to pin notes to top
-[m] - Naming/Sorting: add modifDate_creatDate?Eg`20250122-20241127 note.txt`.the first date gets updated on modification.Needs to make sure that no new note is created.
-[m] - Naming: Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
-[m] - add % -- comments + colour symbols?
+[m] 10. add % -- comments + colour symbols?
-[M] - Make selecting text and scrolling up faster (selecting text from middle of screen until top)
+[m] 20.
+Make selecting text and scrolling up faster (selecting text from middle of screen until top) [m] 30. share notes app

-[L] - Put top bar on bottom for easier access to save button & rename..etc?
+[L] 10.
+Put top bar on bottom for easier access to save button & rename..etc?
+[L] 50. make scrollbars darker+bigger when pressed (see opencontacts app) [L] 80.
+Naming: Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
+[L] 90.
+Naming/Sorting: add modifDate_creatDate?Eg`20250122-20241127 note.txt`.the first date gets updated on modification.Needs to make sure that no new note is created.
+[L] - Sorting: Ability to pin notes to top?
+[L] - Sorting: Add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0" (just like dolphin)
 [L] - pointer not visible inside highlights
-[L] - make scrollbars darker+bigger when pressed
 [L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
 [L] - Add git integration info (add how to note in 'about' screen)